Divide-and-Conquer-AGO/ago-website/content/factions/Dorwinion/index.md

   - Decide the fate of the Dragonswrath cult.
 Allow them to continue their practices and risk unrest at home or put an end to them for good and risk a renewed civil war in the lands of Rhun.
 - **The Avari (V3)**
   - Carefully manage your relationship with the isolationist Avari.
 Allow them sanctity in their dark forests, declare them outlaws and a threat to the realm or simply find a balance.
 Dynamically manage your relationship with these foreign people, heavily influenced by your decisions in other scripts as well as smaller decisions you make throughout the campaign.

-### Early Game
-There are plenty of independent towns and castles in the wide grasslands of Rhovanion and Logathavuld that Dorwinion can easily claim before they need resort to all out war.
-The Darïtaï of Rhûn, being Dorwinion's nearest neighbour, start on neutral terms with the lands of wine and may not bring conflict in the early game.
-Beyond the Easterlings, the men of Dale and the Dwarves of Erebor hold as potential allies to the north.

-### Military Overview
-Dorwinion have a unique military that depends upon the choices their ruling council and Vine-Regent take, predominantly though they are a medium-armoured infantry faction, with good ranged units and lots of variety.
-They have some solid cavalry and if the Elves are brought to bear, they have some formidable elite troops.

-#### Leofthiuda

-- Numerous Northmen-Balchoth Clans.
-Live in the plains all around Dorwinion, behind the river.
-Pastoralists, though many also grow wheat and barley.

-#### Kugath

-- Wainrider descendant clans, mainly herders, live in small, mobile clans, often driving wagons and wains.
-Live near Rhun in the area between the mountains and the sea of Rhun.
-Present also in Rhun.

-#### Rouadengi

-- Dwellers of the trading towns of Dorwinion, a people related to both old Rhovanion, Dale and even Gondor.
-Make up the urban elite of the society, are the richest, upper class has extensive and wide ranging vineyards.
-Capitol houses the Vintner Court.

 ### Gallery